Download and Print: Frequently Asked Questions

 Will the Foundation fund general operating costs?

-Generally, no. It is acknowledged that proposed projects or programs may impact operating costs for the organization.
+Generally, no. It is acknowledged that proposed projects or programs that expand the organization’s capacity may impact operating costs for the organization.
 Those costs should be identified in the financial budgets submitted with the application package.

 How do I submit a grant proposal?

 Our Grant Guidelines and Grant Application Forms are located on our website, www.firstfedcf.org.
-You can download the application form, complete and sign it.
+The Grant Application must be downloaded and saved to your own system (applications cannot be transmitted via our website).
+The application form is intended to provide summary-level information only, and will auto-fill as you type.
+Please complete and sign the application and submit it to us with the other required supplemental information.
 The application is not considered “complete” unless it is accompanied by all of the supplemental information listed on the form.

 Completed application packages can be sent via regular mail or email to firstname.lastname@example.org.
 The package should be sent to the attention of: